hmcts/delete_testing/docs/index.md

           ingressHost: ${SERVICE_FQDN}
 4. Get the Pull Request reviewed and merged.

-5. Login to Jenkins and select "HMCTS-Labs" folder.
+5. Login to Jenkins and select "HMCTS - Labs" folder.
 Scan the organization by clicking on `Scan Organization Now`.
-New repository should be listed under repositires after scan finishes.
-Logs can be moinitored under `Scan Organization Log`.
-Any github repos that starts with `labs*` will be listed as part of this scan.
+New repository should be listed under repositories after scan finishes.
+Logs can be monitored under `Scan Organization Log`.
+Any GitHub repository that starts with `labs*` will be listed as part of this scan.

    CFT: [jenkins](https://sandbox-build.platform.hmcts.net)